Caroline Spelman: Early career

-She was Sugar Beet commodity secretary for the National Farmers' Union from 1981 to 1984.
+She was sugar beet commodity secretary for the National Farmers' Union from 1981 to 1984.
 She was deputy director of the International Confederation of European Beet Growers (officially known as La Confédération Internationale des Betteraviers Européens – CIBE) in Paris from 1984–9, then a research fellow for the Centre for European Agricultural Studies (part of the University of Kent and since 2000 known as the Centre for European Agri-Environmental Economics) from 1989 to 1993.
-She co-owns Spelman, Cormack & Associates, a lobbying firm for the food and biotechnology industry, with her husband.
+She co-owns Spelman, Cormack & Associates, a lobbying company for the food and biotechnology industry, with her husband.

 Parliamentary career

 Before entering Parliament in 1997, she stood unsuccessfully in the Bassetlaw constituency in Nottinghamshire at the 1992 general election.

 In 2001, Iain Duncan Smith appointed Spelman Shadow Secretary of State for International Development, a post she maintained until Duncan Smith's departure as Conservative Party leader.
 Duncan Smith's successor, Michael Howard, opted for a streamlined Shadow Cabinet and omitted Spelman; however, he later appointed her as a front bench spokeswoman on Environmental Affairs working for Theresa May.
 In March 2004, Spelman re-entered the Shadow Cabinet as Shadow Secretary of State for Local and Devolved Government Affairs, succeeding David Curry.
 Under David Cameron's leadership of the Conservative Party, in 2007 she was promoted further to become Conservative Party Chairman.

 In 2009, Spelman was moved in another reshuffle to the role of Shadow Secretary of State for Communities and Local Government, replacing Eric Pickles.
-In 2012, Spelman returned to the Commons backbenches.